Qiskit/qiskit-addon-cutting/INSTALL.rst

 - If you are using Linux or macOS with an Intel chip (i.e., not the new M1 or M2 chips), everything should work natively, so we recommend either :ref:`Option 1` or :ref:`Option 2`.
-- All users on ARM chips, as well as all Windows users, will have to use the toolbox within Docker (:ref:`Option 3`) for all features to work as designed.
+- All users on ARM chips, as well as all Windows users, may have to use the toolbox within Docker (:ref:`Option 3`), depending on what tools they intend to use.

-Specifically, the following features are unavailable on the aforementioned platforms:

-- The automatic wire cut search in the circuit cutting module depends on cplex, which is only available on Intel chips and is not yet available for Python 3.11.
+    - The automatic wire cut search in the ``circuit_cutting`` module depends on cplex, which is only available on Intel chips and is not yet available for Python 3.11.
     - The entanglement forging tool requires pyscf, which does not support Windows.